parsiya/parsiya.net/content/post/2020/2020-05-01-quieter-burp-history/index.markdown

-I have also written about adding certain domains to Burp's [TLS Pass through][burp-tls-pass-through] in another blog post named [Quality of Life Tips and Tricks - Burp Suite]({{< relref "/post/2019/2019-10-13-quality-of-life-burp/index.markdown" >}}
+I have also written about adding certain domains to Burp's [TLS Pass through][burp-tls-pass-through] in another blog post named
+{{< xref path="/post/2019/2019-10-13-quality-of-life-burp/"
-"Quality of Life Tips and Tricks - Burp Suite").
+    text="Quality of Life Tips and Tricks - Burp Suite" >}}
 Domains in the pass through section are not proxied and do not appear in history.

 [burp-tls-pass-through]: https://portswigger.net/burp/documentation/desktop/tools/proxy/options#tls-pass-through